keldefrawy/keldefrawy.github.io/_rd_articles/last-transfer-window.md

 - Are senior experts teaching successors through real work?

 An FFRDC that passes those tests may be closer to the needed successor than many organizations called laboratories.
 One that fails may retain continuity without discovery.

+The transfer test must therefore be conditional on activity type and charter:

+- An **R&D laboratory** should show that it can originate and sustain important technical questions, operate or renew distinctive facilities, and convert research into reusable capability.
+- A **study-and-analysis center** should show that long memory improves independent advice and that it can contradict a sponsor's preferred framing without becoming commercially or politically disposable.
+- A **systems-engineering-and-integration center** should show that it retains cross-system judgment, interface knowledge, and apprenticeships that ordinary contractors cannot cheaply recreate.

+For all three, the revealing ratio is not papers to dollars.
+It is **reusable capability renewed per unit of sponsor-directed work**.
+That is not yet an estimated metric; it is a proposed accounting boundary.
+The numerator includes maintained teams, tools, memory, independent challenge, and trained successors.
+The denominator includes task-specific delivery.
+A center can increase both.
+Role conversion becomes visible when delivery rises while renewal and problem-selection authority fall.

+Congress and sponsors already review FFRDC need and performance.
+The missing addition is a longitudinal charter-to-work record: five- and ten-year changes in who initiates questions, what technical state persists between tasks, which advice changed sponsor decisions, which capabilities could not be procured ordinarily, and how long a successor cohort needs to operate independently.
+Without that record, a stable budget can conceal erosion and a rising budget can purchase more deliverables without purchasing a longer horizon.

 ## AI can widen the window, not create the institution